Skip to Content

 3. Primary Operator Responsibilities

-1. The primary operator (general contractor for the site, or GC) is responsible for all day-to-day operations, including maintenance and repair of BMPs, routine inspections of stormwater controls, and compliance with other requirements outlined in the TXR150000.
+1. The primary operator (general contractor for the site) is responsible for all day-to-day operations, including maintenance and repair of BMPs, routine inspections of stormwater controls, and compliance with other requirements outlined in the TXR150000.

 2. The primary operator must coordinate with Texas State to ensure all necessary documentation is completed, signed, and filed with the appropriate parties prior to commencing construction.